michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

 The storyboard is and incredibly useful tool, and it contains a lot of information about your animation, such as:

-- "camera" movement
+- "camera" movement and scene composition

-    In a storyboard, you can define how a camera should move with the use of arrows inside or around the frame.
+    In a storyboard, you can define how a camera should be positioned, and also how it should move with the use of arrows inside or around the frame.
 Here are some examples:
 >add examples

-- composition
 - scene cuts and action timing

     Because of the chronological nature of the storyboard, you can use it to easily define when things will happen in a scene, and when one scene will cut to the next.